ceramicnetwork/peerlist/README.md

 Swarm listening on /ip4/127.0.0.1/tcp/4003/ws/p2p/QmNZfs1Vevknvmykz3fWKTjhmEpckabhd2JyEGJuymZFsC
 ```

-It is recommended that you use the `ws` multiaddress.
+It is recommended that you use a websocket multiaddress with SSL.
 Make sure that the appropriate port is open (`4003` in the example above), then replace `127.0.0.1` with your external IP address.
 You may also choose to configure your multiaddress with a DNS name (see [multiaddress docs](https://github.com/multiformats/multiaddr)).

-If you run an IPFS node external to the Ceramic daemon, simply get the multiaddress from there.
+If you run an IPFS node external to the Ceramic daemon, you will see a similar log output on startup and you can simply get the multiaddress from there.

 ## Why peerlist?